Become a New Zealander.

 01 Is this an official government site?

-No. citizenshiptest.co.nz is an independent study site.
+No. citizenshiptest.co.nz is an independent information site.
 We are not connected to the New Zealand Government, the Department of Internal Affairs, or any official body.
 The official source for the test is govt.nz.

 02 When does the test start?